Published on

 Where To Search for Legal Tech Vendors

 You have identified your firm’s tech issues and clarified your expectations.
-Now, where do you actually go and search for legal tech software?
-Simply googling “legal tech” is a messy task, so it’s better to focus on search platforms that publish only verified software products for businesses.
+Now, where do you go to search for legal technology in the law office?
+Simply googling “legal tech” is messy, so it’s better to focus on search platforms that publish only verified software products for businesses.

 • G2 is a peer-to-peer review platform for business software products.
-G2 is easy to navigate and it accumulates quality reviews from real-life software users.
-Go straight to the Legal software section to browse deeper.
+It is easy to navigate and accumulates quality reviews from real-life software users.
+To browse deeper, go straight to the Legal software section.

-• LegalTechHub is a platform of legal tech resources, including legal tech vendors.
-Search by case region, language, and other categories to find a perfect match.
+• LegalTechHub is a platform for legal tech resources, including vendors.
+You can search for a perfect match by case region, language, and other categories.

 • Capterra is a well-established online marketplace that connects software vendors with buyers.

-• Crozdesk is a relatively young business software search platform, championing an extensive library of user guides to a variety of legal tech for law firms.
+• Crozdesk is a relatively young business software search platform, championing an extensive library of user guides to various legal tech for law firms.

 Can’t make sense of all the legal tech options?
 Ask for help

-If you feel lost in the legal tech jungle, you’re not alone.
+You’re not alone if you feel lost in the legal tech jungle.

-The best way to avoid the stress is to hire a qualified person or company that can make the choice for you.
+The best way to avoid the stress is to hire a qualified person or company to make the choice for you.
 However, if you’re confident you’re doing it solo, go ahead and research what your peers from other firms have been doing — some of them might have already been through a similar journey.
-Keep in mind, though, that each firm is different and you can’t be sure that the same legal tech for law firms would work for everyone.
+Keep in mind, though, that each firm is different, and you can’t be sure that the same legal technology law firms would work for everyone.

-One way or another, you will end up with a shortlist of the most fitting vendors.
-This takes us to the next step of the legal tech adoption journey — demos.
+You will eventually end up with a shortlist of the most suitable vendors.
+This takes us to the next step of the legal tech adoption journey: demos.

 D-Day: What To Ask on a Legal Tech Demo

-Most legal tech vendors give demos before offering to purchase their product.
-Demos are calls with vendor representatives where they show their potential clients what their product can do and answer buyers’ questions.
+Most legal tech vendors offer demos before selling their products.
+Demos are calls with vendor representatives during which they show potential clients what their product can do and answer buyers’ questions.

-For law firms, the general advice is to have as many demos as possible, with some experts saying that general counsel should set aside 30 minutes each week just for demos of promising legal tech solutions.
-However, the success of demos lies not in the quantity, but in the quality of these calls.
+For law firms, the general advice is to have as many demos as possible.
+Some experts say that general counsel should set aside 30 minutes each week just for demos of promising legal tech solutions.
+However, the success of demos lies not in the quantity but in the quality of these calls.

-Of course, you should ask for a product overview and talk about the features while on a demo.
+Of course, you should ask for a product overview and discuss the features while on a demo.
 But there are more nuanced questions you should also be asking the vendors:

 • How does the tech solve your problem?
-Products can be widely used and have many cool features, but you need to focus on one thing: making sure this software is able to solve the problem you stated at the beginning.
+Products can be widely used and have many cool features, but you need to focus on one thing: making sure this software can solve the problem you stated at the beginning.

 • Does the product give a trial period or a proof of concept option?
 Commitment without trial is risky.
-Many vendors are flexible about trial periods or limited proof of concept sessions and are happy to suggest more than one option if you ask for it.
+Many vendors are flexible about trial periods or limited proof of concept sessions and are happy to suggest multiple options if you ask.

 • Are there any potential integration issues with the software you’re already using?
-Prepare the list of software tools you are already using and ask the vendor about the pitfalls.
+Prepare a list of software tools you’re already using and ask the vendor about the pitfalls.

-• Have the product had any data security issues?
-How does the vendor make sure their product is secure for processing sensitive data?
-If the vendor has some kind of a security brochure, it’s a good sign.
+• Has the product had any data security issues?
+How does the vendor ensure that its product is secure for processing sensitive data?
+If the vendor has some kind of security brochure, it’s a good sign.

-• What kind of issues do the vendor’s clients tend to have when adopting their products?
+• What issues do the vendor’s clients have when adopting their products?
 This might be an uncomfortable question for the vendor, but it’s a great way to see how open and helpful the company is.
-You’re searching for a business partnership here, after all.
+After all, you’re searching for a business partnership here.

-Armed with these questions, you will have a much higher chance of picking the right vendor after a series of demos.
+Armed with these questions, you will have a much higher chance of picking the right law firms technology after a series of demos.

 How To Approach Change Management